Sarvarian/sarvarian.github.io/contents/2_aban_graph_notation.md

 Any other character, even
 ASCII, would be invalid.

-CED should come right at the start of any document.
+CED shall come right at the start of any document.
 At the first line, no space before it.
 Something like the following example: